 In extenuating circumstances, students may be given an Incomplete if material has not been completed by the end of the semester.
 When an incomplete is granted, the student and instructor will specify, in writing, a timeframe for all outstanding material to be submitted.
 If no other timeframe has been specified in writing, the deadline for all outstanding material to be submitted to resolve an incomplete will be one month following the last meeting of the class.
-This semester, that would make the deadline: TBD.
+This semester, that would make the deadline: June 18.
 An incomplete that is not resolved by the deadline will become an F.

 The goal of the project is to perform a research project incorporating Natural Language Processing, Machine Learning and Web Technologies.
 Acceptable project ideas will involve either a modification to an existing approach to a problem, or a novel problem entirely.
 Note: a successful project does not need to generate state-of-the-art results.
 Novelty, however, is expected.
 A short, 4 page, report on the algorithm, dataset/problem, and evaluation is expected as part of the project.